asavaliya6/laravel_breeze/README.md

 - Register the SetLocale middleware to the => bootstrap/app.php
 - Create route,controller and update blade file then run project.

-## Scout elastic search with Algolia driver
+## Scout elastic search with Algolia driver and Confirm Box Before Delete Record from Database

 - Install the Scout package ```composer require laravel/scout```